UD-S24-CISC374/final-project-orange/docs/egdd.md

 Before the player starts the game there will be a rules button that the player can click on and a screen will show up with short simple rules

 However if the player doesn’t click that the player will learn by visual cues and prompts.
-The player will quickly understand that if they do not select the shortest path the mother and the frog will be sad and have sad faces, indicating to the player that they made an incorrect choice.
-The immediate visual feedback helps players understand the importance of selecting the shortest path.
-The game will also provide audio feedback when the player advances to the next level or loses the level.
-This audio reminds the player of the visual feedback and emphasizes to the player that their choice was not correct.
-By seeing the reactions of the frogs and paying attention to the audio and visual cues, players will develop an understanding of the gameplay rules and mechanics.
+The player will quickly understand that if they do not select the shortest path, you have to replay the level and will get a hint to continue and the mother and the baby frog will be sad and have sad faces, indicating to the player that they made an incorrect choice.
+The immediate feedback helps players understand the importance of selecting the shortest path.

 ## Presentation of Content

 _Briefly describe how the player will be taught the core material they are meant to learn.
 Avoid using walls of text, since people will not read them.
 Think instead of natural ways of teaching material iteratively and slowly._

 The player will first start with easy levels where they can get a hang of the game.
 We will have a button describing the objective of the game to allow the player to understand why having the shortest path is really important.
 As players navigate the pond and make decisions, the game provides immediate feedback on the consequences of their actions.
-If players don’t select the shortest path, the frog will cry and it will allow the player to learn they aren’t playing the game right.
 This gradual increase in levels allows players to build upon their knowledge and skills.
 Players learn through trial and error.
-Players get 5 tries on each level so they will always have a second chance to correct their mistakes.

 ## Story (Brief) & ## Storyboarding